Contrarian Corpus

 Primary demands

-• Back 3G Capital management team to execute refranchising and turnaround
+• Back 3G Capital management to execute strategic refranchising

 KPIs cited